Dik131/Portfolio-/README.md

 # Portfolio-
 My projects for front-end portfolio
-Here are projects from the course https://stepik.org/course/38218 (web-developing for beginers) and my own similar projects
+There are the projects from the course https://stepik.org/course/38218 (web-developing for beginers) and my own similar projects
+Here is my certificate https://stepik.org/cert/1250032